Tomsk-1 railway station

 Tomsk-1 (Томск-1) is the main railway station of Tomsk, Russia.
 It is located on the West Siberian Railway of Russian Railways.

 History

 With the construction of the Tomsk–Tayga railway line on the site of the station Tomsk-1 was lined up passenger platform Mezeninovka.
 Over time most of the passengers began to prefer this platform, then Tomsk-2 station, so in 1909 the Tomsk city Duma adopted a decision to rename the Mezeninovka station in Tomsk-1 and Tomsk station in Tomsk-2.

+In 1917 the building of the Tomsk-I station was built with lighting, the architect was Yakov Yakovlevich Rodyukov.

 Station building

 The station building has been expanded several times and rebuilt.
 The last time the station was reconstructed in 2001-2004.
 Construction work began in October 2001, the reconstruction of the station was completed in 2004 for the 400th anniversary of Tomsk.

 The station consists of a spacious two-storey building with three entrances and three exits to the trains.
 For passage to the second way there is an underground passage, which is often closed, as the number of arriving-departing trains can be dispensed one by one.